mynl/aggregate/doc/5_technical_guides/5_x_ir_pricing.rst

     r = \frac{a}{\mathsf E[A(n,l)]}

 of the aggregate limit to expected losses net of specific insurance.
-(Per Fisher, this is the definition used by Table REF).
 Therefore, the aggregate retention equals

 .. math::